-The current maturity level of a Working Draft will be decided upon by the working group.

-Table 2 above should appear in the "boilerplate" of every Working Draft as a handy reference for readers to understand the significance of the maturity level keyword on the title page.
+- 370 The current maturity level of a Working Draft will be decided upon by the working group. - Table 2 above should appear in the "boilerplate" of every Working Draft as a handy reference for readers to understand the significance of the maturity level keyword on the title page.

-4.54.6 Candidate Standard
+374 4.6 Candidate Standard

-374 When agreement has been reached among the participants about the details of a Standard, the current Working 375 376 377 378 379 380
+When agreement has been reached among the participants about the details of a Standard, the current Working Draft is ready to transition to a PWG Candidate Standard.
+A Candidate Standard should not be approved unless it is